cheminfo/eln-docs/docs/20_samples/10_sample-edition/molecule/README.md

 :::

 The chemical structure editor allows drawing coordinative covalent bonds.
-In order to draw a `zero order` bond, you need to first draw a single bond between an atom an a metal.
-With the single bond drawing tool selected, you can then click on the bond couple of times in order to get the dotted bond.
+In order to draw a `zero order` bond, you need to first draw a single bond between an atom and a metal.
+With the single bond drawing tool selected, you can then click on the bond a couple of times to get the dotted bond.

 ![draw metal](drawMetal.gif)

 ## Molecular formula

 You can modify the molecular formula of your sample in the `MF` tab.
-The `em`, `mw`, `canonized MF` and `MF information` tabs will automatically updated.
+The `em`, `mw`, `canonized MF`, and `MF information` tabs will be automatically updated.

 The molecular formula also supports abbreviations such as Ph or Et.
 A detailed list of groups and symbols is given if you click on the ![list](list.png) icon on the top right of the `MF` tab.